 Sanibel, Florida 33957

 The Sanctuary Golf Club is located on Sanibel, one of the barrier islands that make up the Lee Island Coast in Southwest Florida.
 Access to the Sanibel and Captiva Islands are over the Causeway.
-It is a beautiful two-mile drive to paradise.
+It is a beautiful three mile drive to paradise.